 Kid Sense Occupational Therapy focuses on making everyday life easier for children with developmental challenges, their parents, and their extended network of families and carers.

-Kid Sense Occupational Therapy helps children overcome developmental challenges in movement, play, learning and behaviour.
+Kid Sense Occupational Therapy helps children overcome developmental challenges in movement, play, learning, attention and behaviour.

 At Kid Sense we don’t treat a diagnosis, we overcome the hurdles to daily life.
 Occupational Therapy helps children develop their abilities in*:

 - Whole body (Gross motor) skills: running, jumping, hopping, skipping, ball skills, table posture.

 - Sensory processing: sensory reactions to the body or external stimulus which impacts attention, behaviour and learning.

 - Self management: general organization, keeping track of personal items, knowing the time, and using money.

 * Different skills are required at different ages and stages of education.

 Occupational Therapy improves the functional skills that are required across environments.
 While the actual ‘therapy’ occurs with the therapist in the clinic (and home setting through home practice), our Occupational Therapy team works closely with parents, teachers and other care-givers to implement strategies to help develop physical, attention and play skills in child care, kindergarten and school environments.